HaroldThomas502/Heres_Your_Sign_site/README.md

 The javascript functions I created are:

 1. Get
 This is a shorthand function for getElementByID.
-Saw this used in Treehouse and saw that it can be useful sometimes to write smaller, cleaner, easier to read (and write) code.
+Saw this used in Treehouse and realized that it can be useful sometimes to write smaller, cleaner, easier to read (and write) code.

 2. checkReply